openlegend/core-rules/core/SRD.md

 score less than or equal to your roll will believe the phantasm to be real and will react accordingly.
 Those with a higher Resolve score will notice that their senses are being deceived somehow.
-Creatures who are convinced by the phantasm can use the resist action as normal in order to attempt to shake off the bane.
+Creatures who are convinced by the phantasm can use the Resist action as normal in order to attempt to shake off the bane.
 If successful, they are no longer deceived by the illusion.